dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 $ chmod 600 $HOME/.repocli.yml
 ```

-### listing a collection or a sub-directory
+### listing a directory

-Given a collection with identifier `di.dccn.DAC_3010000.01_173`, the following command lists the content of it:
+Given a collection with identifier `di.dccn.DAC_3010000.01_173`, the WebDAV directory in which the collection data is stored is `/dccn/DAC_3010000.01_173`.
+To list the content of this WebDAV directory, one does

 ```bash
 $ repocli ls /dccn/DAC_3010000.01_173